Randomperson999/Randomperson999/README.md

 @Randomperson999
 (Unfinished)

-(5/13/2021)
-Lately, I have been working on python projects for my coding class.
-I am currently a junior in High School (as of typing this), and have been in two coding classes, Python and Java. my email
+(7/28/2021)
+This account was originally created for my Python class my junior year.
+I created multiple projects, alhtough some are unfinished, I plan to complete some of them.
+I'm almost a senior now, and I plan to take a class in C# next year.
+Currently (as of writing this, I'm planning a click-escape game using Python.

 <!---
 Randomperson999/Randomperson999 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.